scosijnilvo/yolov8/.github/README.md

   0: class_0
   1: class_1
   # ...

+# Number of variables to predict
+num_vars: 1
 ```

 Each image must have a corresponding label file with the same name and ```.txt``` extension located at ```dataset/labels/[train|val|test]```.